Taaanos/flashback/README.md

 - The script currently can handle only a few  open files, so if you want to create a long video > 5', then this will fail.
 Batch processing is not yet implemented.
 - The script currently only supports either MP4 or MOV files.
 Other formats will be added in the future.
-- Currently only works in macOS with Apple Silicon.